crossjam/soco-scribbler/README.md

 ### Quick Start

-1. Run the interactive setup to securely store your Last.fm credentials:
+1. Run the interactive setup:
    ```bash
    sonos-lastfm --setup
    ```
+   If you have a keyring backend installed, credentials will be stored securely.
+   Otherwise, you'll be prompted to store them in your environment or .env file.

 2. Start scrobbling:
    ```bash